Jaideep718/chat-Among/README.md

 - **CORS Errors**: Ensure both local and deployed origins are allowed in backend CORS config.
 - **MongoDB Auth Errors**: Double-check your MongoDB URI and credentials.
 - **Socket.io Issues**: Make sure backend is running and accessible from frontend.
+- **AI Features Not Working**: Ensure your AI_API_KEY is set correctly in the backend environment variables.

 ---